sean-stimpson/GitActivity0/Activity2.md

     ```
     git checkout master
     ```

-    Once you are certain you are on the master branch, get the latest code using a fetch and a pull.
+ mastefdsafdsar branch, get the latest code using a fetch and a pull.
 You can run them individually, or all at once.
 To run them individually, use the following commands:

     ```
     git fetch